Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Washington and its opponents have combined to score more than 49.5 points in four of 11 games this season.

-- The two teams combine to score 44.3 points per game, 5.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 44.3, is 5.2 points fewer than Sunday's over/under.

-- These two squads surrender a combined 52.4 points per game, 2.9 more than this contest's over/under.
+- This contest's over/under is 2.9 points lower than the 52.4 these two squads combine to give up per game in 2020.

-- Raiders games have an average total of 48.6 points this season, 0.9 fewer than Sunday's over/under.
+- The Raiders and their opponents score an average of 48.6 points per game, 0.9 fewer than Sunday's total.

-- In 2020, games involving the Football Team have averaged a total of 46.5 points, 3.0 fewer than this game's set over/under.
+- The 46.5 PPG average total in Football Team games this season is 3.0 points fewer than this game's over/under.

 Raiders stats and trends

-- The Raiders have been favored by 2.5 points or more four times this season and covered the spread in one of them.
+- This season, the Raiders have just one against the spread win in four games as a favorite of 2.5 points or more.

-- Las Vegas' games this year have hit the over on six of 12 set point totals (50%).
+- Las Vegas' games this year have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).

-- Las Vegas is 6-1 against the spread and 6-0 overall in games when it records more than 25.6 points.
+- Las Vegas is 6-1 against the spread and 6-0 overall this season when the team puts up more than 25.6 points.

-- When Las Vegas picks up over 359.3 yards, the team is 6-2 against the spread and 6-1 overall.
+- When Las Vegas churns out over 359.3 yards, the team is 6-2 against the spread and 6-1 overall.

-- The Raiders have 12 giveaways this season, while the Football Team have 12 takeaways.
+- The Raiders have 12 turnovers this season, equal to the number of takeaways for the Football Team.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with Washington.